 Spanish Exclamatory Words and Expressions

-Exclamatory words make a simple phrase into a statement of surprise, anger, pain, etc. Which exclamatory word you use in Spanish will depend on what you want to say and the type of word that comes after the exclamatory word.
+Exclamatory words can make a simple phrase into a statement of surprise, anger, pain, etc. Which exclamatory word you use in Spanish will depend on what you want to say and the type of word that comes after the exclamatory word.
 Below you'll find some handy tips and examples to help make you an exclamatory master.
+Although many of these equate to how or what in English, in colloquial language they are more often translated using so or really.

-Cómo is used with conjugated verbs and means how.
+Cómois used before conjugated verbs and means how.

-Cuán is mostly used in literary works and is not commonly heard in speech; you're much more likely to hear qué!
-Cuán is used before phrases that begin with an adjective or adverb and are followed by a verb phrase.
-It translates to how.
+Cuánis used before phrases that begin with an adjective or adverb and are followed by a verb phrase.
+It means how.

-Cuánto is used in front of nouns and verb phrases and translates to how, how much, how many, what, etc.
+Cuántois used in front of nouns and verb phrases and means how, how much, how many, what, etc.

 To modify a noun, cuánto must match the noun it precedes in gender and number.
 To modify a verb, the masculine singular form (cuánto) is always used.